 Drivers traveling along the coastal highway near Atlit on the Northern coast of Israel will notice two neat rows of tall palm trees disappearing into the countryside.
 These trees are a living monument to the life and sacrifice of Aaron Aaronsohn.
-They lead from the town of Atlit on the coast, to an agricultural experimental philanthropists he raised funds for the establishment of an agricultural experiment station at Atlit between the years 1909-1910.
+They lead from the town of Atlit on the coast, to an agricultural experimental station he helped found below Zichron Ya'acov.
+The trees, California Fan Palms, are close to 90 years old.